A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

 Here,

-Once a former microscopic trait $w^*$ becomes macroscopic, the population sizes of $\v\cup w^*$ follow the Lotka-Volterra dynamics of \eqref{LV_system} to reach a new equilibrium associated to the resident traits $\v'\subset\v\cup w^*$ (if existent) within a time of order 1.
+Once a former microscopic trait $w^*$ becomes macroscopic, the population sizes of $\v\cup w^*$ follow the Lotka-Volterra dynamics of \eqref{LV_system} to reach a new equilibrium associated to the resident traits $\v'\subset\v\cup w^*$ within a time of order 1 (if such a new unique equilibrium does not exist, or in a number of other technical special cases, the algorithm terminates as described in Section \ref{proof_logK}).
 During this phase, the orders of population sizes $\beta_w$ do not change significantly.
 After the change of resident traits, the population sizes again follow \eqref{logK_growth}, now with the changed fitnesses $f(u,\v')$.

 This algorithmic description yields a series of successive resident traits.
 The macroscopically visible evolution stops as soon as an equilibrium $\v$ is reached such that $f(w,\v)<0$ for all $w\in V_\liv\backslash \v$.
 All traits $w\in V$ such that $d(\v,w)<\alpha$ stay alive due to incoming mutations but all other traits eventually go extinct according to \eqref{logK_growth} on the $\ln K$-time scale.